netdata/netdata/aclk/README.md

 :::

-For a guide to connecting a node using the ACLK, plus additional troubleshooting and reference information, read our [get started with Cloud](https://github.com/netdata/netdata/blob/master/docs/cloud/get-started.md) guide or the full [connect to Cloud documentation](https://github.com/netdata/netdata/blob/master/claim/README.md).
+For a guide to connecting a node using the ACLK, plus additional troubleshooting and reference information, read our [connect to Cloud documentation](https://github.com/netdata/netdata/blob/master/claim/README.md).

 ## Data privacy